s-whynot/Bearing_Fault_MFPT/README.md

 # BearingFaultMFPT-repo
-Notebook file for detecting Bearing Faults using MFPT dataset https://www.mfpt.org/fault-data-sets/
+Notebook for detecting Bearing Faults using the Vibration data from the MFPT dataset https://www.mfpt.org/fault-data-sets/

 #mfpt